Marcello Mastroianni Award

-The Marcello Mastroianni Award (Italian: Premio Marcello Mastroianni) is one of the awards given out at the Venice International Film Festival.
+The Marcello Mastroianni Award (Italian: Premio Marcello Mastroianni) is one of the awards given out at the Venice Film Festival.

+French actress Malou Khebizi was the most recent winner for her performance in A Place to Heal (2026), at the 83rd Venice International Film Festival.

+History

 It was established in 1998 in honor of the Italian actor Marcello Mastroianni, who died at the end of 1996.
 The award was created to recognize an emerging actor or actress.
 Since then, several future high profile worldwide actors were awarded: Gael García Bernal, Diego Luna, Hafsia Herzi, Jennifer Lawrence, Jasmine Trinca, Mila Kunis, Tye Sheridan, Paula Beer and Taylor Russell.

-Niccolò Senni was the first winner for Shooting the Moon in 1998.
+Italian actor Niccolò Senni was the first winner for Shooting the Moon (1998) at the 55th Venice International Film Festival.

+Fabrizio Falco is the only actor who won for two different films in the same edition, for Dormant Beauty and It Was the Son (both in 2012), at the 69th Venice International Film Festival.